-- When the temperature reaches 225 degrees, close the vents so that they are barely a quarter open and adjust them to keep the temperature at your desired level.
+- When the temperature reaches 225 degrees, close the vents so they are barely a quarter open, and adjust them to keep the temperature at your desired level.

 - Keep an eye on the temperature monitor and the bowl’s water level.
 The temperature will not change significantly, but you can adjust the vents to enhance or decrease the intensity of the heat.

-It’s a good idea to start with a dry run if you’ve never used a smoker before.
-This will season your grill and assist you in calibrating it, as well as getting you acclimated to handling it.
+It’s a good idea to start with a dry run if you’ve never used a smoker.
+This will season your grill and assist you in calibrating it and get you acclimated to handling it.

-On the other hand, if you’re new to cooking, you can feel overwhelmed by all of your options.
-If you’re looking for a Weber Smokey Mountain recipe list, look no further.
+On the other hand, if you’re new to cooking, you can feel overwhelmed by all your options.
+Look no further if you’re looking for a Weber Smokey Mountain recipe list.
 And if you still can’t decide, remember that A Smoky Mountain BBQ is always a safe bet!

 Installing Your Weber Smokey Mountain Cooker

 The cooker is far easier to assemble than it appears.
-What you must realize is that the smoker is made up of three primary elements, which must be assembled on three different levels.
+You must realize that the smoker is made up of three primary elements, which must be assembled on three levels.
 Here’s what you should do.

 - Connect the legs to the bottom of the stove.
 Place it upright on the ground.
 This is where the coal is stored.

 - Place the middle part on top of the base.
 The water pan and two grates are located in this portion.
-The water pan is placed at the bottom of the center area, and the racks are placed on top of it.
+The water pan is placed at the bottom of the center area, and the racks are on top.

 - Finally, the smoker’s cover is located on the top section.
 Place the lid on top, making sure it completely covers the racks.
 The lid contains vents and a thermometer for controlling the smoker’s temperature.